kidome/nstest/README.md

 ![license LPRAB / WTFPL](https://img.shields.io/badge/license-LPRAB%20%2F%20WTFPL-blue.svg)

-this script test several open DNS servers and/or servers in `resolv.conf` or another file.
+This script test several open DNS servers and/or servers in `resolv.conf` or another file.

-it's is writing with bash only for speed, except for `dig` (required) and `sort` (not required but useful for the sort)
+It's written using bash only for speed, except for `dig` (required) and `sort` (not required but useful for the sort)

-the results are sorted on average times.
+The results are sorted on average times.

 `dig` is delivered in dnsutils package (`apt install dnsutils` on debian).
-`drill` (package ldns) is not advisable, no management of timeout, except if I don't know to read the manual.
+`drill` (package ldns) is not advisable, no management of timeout, except if I don't know how to read a manual.

-it can export the report on a pastebin for easy exchange
+It can be exported the report on a pastebin for easy exchange.

 ## usage